Aravind-krishnan-g/Streamlit-Clipboard/README.md

     ```
     clipper.clip(<YOUR TEXT>)
     ```
-- check a demo of the working usind the demo.py file
+- check the working of the code using the demo.py file
     ```
     streamlit run demo.py
     ```